Trade facilitation and customs valuation

 The Long and Winding Road

 The paper chronicles the negotiating history of the recently concluded Trade Facilitation Accord.
-Analysing the various stages of the decade-long effort to get the Agreement off the ground it examines what was at stake in the negotiations how they evolved and why they finally succeeded - despite many obstacles and detours along the way.
-The study also suggests ways in which the exercise has broken new ground – for Trade Facilitation rule-making at the global level for how WTO Members negotiate agreements and for the world trading system as a whole.
+Analysing the various stages of the decade-long effort to get the Agreement off the ground, it examines what was at stake in the negotiations, how they evolved and why they finally succeeded - despite many obstacles and detours along the way.
+The study also suggests ways in which the exercise has broken new ground – for Trade Facilitation rule-making at the g Read More

 Reducing Trade Costs in LDCs: The Role of Aid for Trade